 And, of course, it is that upcoming production which lands Alfie, apparently for the first time in his life, in hot water.
-The local butcher Ivor J. Carney (Michael Gambon), over whose shop the Byrne’s live, and who annually has performed in Alfie’s productions of Wilde’s The Importance of Being Earnest.
-Carney actually bothers to read his friend’s newly proposed play, and finds it utterly “salacious,” an offensive work with dire moral consequences.
+The local butcher Ivor J. Carney (Michael Gambon), over whose shop the Byrne’s live, and who annually has performed in Alfie’s productions of Wilde’s The Importance of Being Earnest actually bothers to read his friend’s newly proposed play, and finds it utterly “salacious,” an offensive work with dire moral consequences.
 For anyone who’s seen the opera, one can hardly blame him—particularly given the bourgeois morality of the Dublin citizens of the day.

 With Alfie’s sister, Carney plots Alfie’s downfall, at first by attempting to hook him up with a woman—in this case the newly pregnant Adele to whom Alfie has so suddenly taken an interest—and, finally, by protesting the play to the church board, particularly to the slightly confused Father Ignatius Kenny (Mick Lally).

-But even then, given the fierce support of his bus passengers who act in most of his productions, Alfie might have gotten away with it were it not for his sudden late-life temptations, aroused most certainly by the young love of Adele and his long-smoldering attraction to his Bosie.
-Convinced that “the only way to get rid of temptation, is to yield to it,” Alfie attends a local bar where gay boys are apparently open for sale.
+But even then, given the fierce support of his bus passengers who act in most of his productions, Alfie might have gotten away with it were it not for his sudden late-life temptations, aroused most certainly by the young lover of Adele and his long-smoldering attraction to his Bosie.
+Convinced that “the only way to get rid of temptation, is to yield to it,” Alfie attends a local bar where gay boys are apparently openly for sale.

-Dressed up as Wilde himself, asks the cutest of these boys, Kitty (Paudge Behan) for a “cuddle.”
+Dressed up as Wilde himself, he asks the cutest of these boys, Kitty (Paudge Behan) for a “cuddle.”
 The cuddle ends up in a nearby alley, with Alfie laid flat with a slug to his eye, his billfold emptied, and a policeman standing over him.

 By the next morning, the entire community has heard of the event.
 Adele is on her way to England to have her baby, and Bosie/Robbie has been scared away from his bus companion by the ever malevolent Inspector Carson (Patrick Malahide).
 His sister speaks in disgust: “When I think of where your hands have been!”
 The play is over, the commedia è finita, or, at least, the great work of art that Alfie imagined his staging to be will not be possible.

 The saddest thing, as Alfie moans, is that his hands “have never been anywhere!
 I’ve never been close enough to anyone to so much as rub up against them, let alone put a hand on them.
 Me hands are innocent of affection.”
 By film’s end, Alfie’s bus-riding customers continue to stand by him, and his Bosie returns, open and ready to continue his friendship with the man.
-But Alfie, nonetheless, is now just an empty old man, who has never had the opportunity to truly experience love.
+But Alfie, nonetheless, is now just an empty old man who has never had the opportunity to truly experience love.
 Had only Krishnamma’s film allowed him that opportunity!
-If Alfie remains a survivor, he remains a man without anything to really survive for, except perhaps the memory of his beloved works of literature, like his life, things of a long ago past.
+If Alfie remains a survivor, he remains a man without anything to really survive for except perhaps the memory of his beloved works of literature, like his life, things of a long ago past.